Inspiral-merger-ringdown waveforms for black-hole binaries with non-precessing spins

 \section{Abstract}

-We present the first analytical inspiral-merger-ringdown gravitational waveforms from binary black holes (BBHs) with non-precessing spins that is based on a description of the late-inspiral, merger and ringdown in full general relativity (GR).
-By matching a post-Newtonian description of the inspiral to a set of numerical calculations performed in full GR, we obtain a waveform family with a conveniently small number of physical parameters.
-The physical content of these waveforms includes the ``orbital hang-up'' effect, and ``spin flips''.
-These waveforms will allow us to detect a larger parameter space of BBH coalescence (including a considerable fraction of precessing binaries in the comparable-mass regime), to explore various scientific questions related to gravitational-wave astronomy, and could significantly improve the expected detection rates.
+We present the first analytical inspiral-merger-ringdown gravitational waveforms from binary black holes (BBHs) with non-precessing spins, that is based on a description of the late-inspiral, merger and ringdown in full general relativity.
+By matching a post-Newtonian description of the inspiral to a set of numerical-relativity simulations, we obtain a waveform family with a conveniently small number of physical parameters.
+These waveforms will allow us to detect a larger parameter space of BBH coalescence, including a considerable fraction of precessing binaries in the comparable-mass regime, thus significantly improving the expected detection rates.

-\paragraph{Introduction.---} Coalescing black-hole (BH) binaries are among the most promising candidate sources for the first direct detection of gravitational waves (GWs).
-Such observations will lead to precision tests of the strong-field predictions of general relativity as well as provide a wealth of information relevant to fundamental physics, astrophysics, and cosmology.
-Computation of the expected waveforms from such sources is a key goal in current research in gravitation.
+Coalescing black-hole (BH) binaries are among the most promising candidate sources for the first detection of gravitational waves (GWs).
+Such observations will lead to precision tests of general relativity as well as provide a wealth of information relevant to fundamental physics, astrophysics, and cosmology.
+Computation of the expected waveforms from these sources is a key goal in current research in gravitation.